-If the patent is of a basic nature, the entire technical disclosure may be new in the art, and the abstract should be directed to the entire disclosure.

-If the patent is in the nature of an improvement in old apparatus, process, product, or composition, the abstract should include the technical disclosure of the improvement.
+If the patent is of a basic nature, the entire technical disclosure may be new in the art, and the abstract should be tent is in the nature of an improvement in old apparatus, process, product, or composition, the abstract should include the technical disclosure of the improvement.

-In certain patents, particularly those for compounds and compositions, wherein the process for making and/or the use thereof are not obvious, the abstract should set forth a process for making and/or a use thereof.
+In certain patents, particularly those for compounds and compositions, wherein the process for making and/ or the use thereof are not obvious, the abstract should set forth a process for making and/or a use thereof.